julienyaho/CarRace-4-Year-Final-Project/README.md

 **_Exit Option_**:- if the user choice to Exit the the game it would ask the user if he/she is sure they want to Exit the game and they can pick yes or no.

+####**_Conclusion_**
+What I have learn when doing project is that a successful project is when people come together and communicate often.
+I also when that when doing a project on you own make sure you do research early before you start to use the software or start coding and make sure you get the equipment or check for codes that you think it would be good for your project. what I learn from this project is that never give up when things are not going to plan keep try still you get it working and I notice that you will always run into Errors, to go about this you would have to research and keep try different code.